|

 either end, push everything into the empty casing,

-to melt it.
-Also try 5 minute epoxy, which does a very nice job
+melting it.
+5 minute epoxy does a very nice job

 and makes the capacitor look like it's right from the factory.